-Diversity training calendar is created and made available to all staff in different modes e.g. online self-paced, virtually, in person and through intensive short courses.
+Diversity training calendar is created.
+Training is made available to all staff in different modes.
+For example online self-paced, virtually, in person and through intensive short courses.

 Human resources staff are trained in diversity and inclusion topics and plan activities throughout the year that celebrate all diversity.